Sheerpower Logo

-Sheerpower supports arrays of reals, strings, and booleans.
-By default, Sheerpower arrays are one-origin.
-This means that the first element of an array is element number one.
-This can be overridden by the option base 0 statement.
+In Sheerpower, arrays are one-origin by default, meaning the first element of an array is indexed as element number one.
+However, you can change this behavior to zero-origin by using the option base 0 statement.

 Most arrays are single dimensioned.
 However, multi-dimensional arrays are supported.
 For example dim weekly_hours(7,24) which would represent 7 days a week, 24 hours a day.